darylcwx/Ticket-Booking-System/README.md

 ```

-If you face a java.lang.IllegalStateException, insert the code commented out into your backend/pom.xml
+Note: If you face a java.lang.IllegalStateException, insert the code commented out into your backend/pom.xml

 ```xml
 <build>